-What is Conformal coating ? it is a common question in the mind of PCBA professional.
-Conformal coating is a thin polymeric film coating on Printed Circuit Board to protect the electronic components mounted on boards form environmental extremes.
+What is Conformal coating ? it is a common question in the mind of PCBA professionals.
+Conformal coating is a thin polymeric film coating on Printed Circuit Board to protect the electronic components mounted on boards from environmental extremes.

 Normally the thickness of polymer film is 25-75µm thick (50µm typical).The purpose of conformal coating is to protect electronic circuitry against dust, moisture, salt, chemical and varying temperatures.

-The electronic device may suffer degraded accuracy that impact the life and performance of product and also cause of customer dissatisfaction.
+The electronic device may suffer degraded accuracy that impacts the life and performance of the product and also cause customer dissatisfaction.

 Which industry requires Conformal Coatings?

 The concept of conformal coating on pcb was developed through research to meet the military demands.
 Due to latest developments in electronics sectors the conformal coating is mainly used in industries like Aerospace, Automotive, military and marine where accuracy and reliability is most important.

 Below are the list of companies where application of conformal coating for electronics is recommended due to accuracy and product reliability.